hotelmah/hotelmah/README.md

 ## Education 👨‍🎓
-Bachelors of Science in Computer Science
+Bachelor's of Science in Computer Science
  - University of Texas at Dallas
  - Texas A&M University